Chapter 5.1

 Fall Protection

 It comes as a surprise to many: fall accidents are among the most common in the industry.
-And often the consequences are dire.
+Often the consequences are dire.
+Below we guide you through what actions should be taken and where they should be implemented.

 When the height at a fall edge exceeds 500 mm, guard railing must be installed.
-Only exception: there is something else near the fall edge, but not farther away than 180 mm, which can serve as fall protection, a wall, machine surface etc. But it must be high and strong enough to prevent a person from falling.
+The only exception is if there is something that can serve as fall protection within 180 mm from the fall edge such as a wall or machine surface etc. However, the alternative fall protection must be at least 1100 mm high and strong enough to prevent a person from falling.

 The fall protection must have a height of at least 1100 mm.
 If you install guard railing, then it must also have a handrail (1) and knee rail (2).
 These prevent people from falling through the railing.
 The knee rail is not needed if there is sufficiently strong panelling.
 But never leave the handrail away, as people need and often want something to hold onto when walking along a fall edge.
 And don’t forget the kick plate (3), which holds back objects that might otherwise fall to a workplace or passage below.